 Between 1933 and 1943, unemployed workers under the New Deal Civilian Conservation Corps (CCC) and Works Progress Administration (WPA) programs completed projects across the United States to help our nation recover from Concrete marker at Fort Huachuca, Arizona the tough economic conditions of the Great Depression.
-Thousands of unemployed men and women were put to work, building necessary infrastructure and fueling local economies.
+Thousands of unemployed men and

-and the resources constructed by them have made significant contributions to the history of the military and our nation.
+Many of these projects were on our nation's military installations.
+These workers and the resources constructed by them have made significant contributions to the history of the military and our nation.
 Military installations often served as centers to register, train, and mobilize CCC enrollees who worked on projects at the installations and in national and state parks, forests, and local communities.
 These efforts expanded older military installations for future wartime needs.
 CCC and WPA workers constructed new facilities and remodeled older ones on existing installations.
 In other cases, workers from the CCC and WPA programs built new installations from the ground up.
 The involvement of the CCC and WPA programs contributed to our nation's readiness for World War II, as well as the postwar modernization of the military.